saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 <br>

-This crate wll give us a simplified Result type and we can easily annotate our errors by adding context.
+This crate will give us a simplified Result type and we can easily annotate our errors by adding context.
 The following code snippet illustrates the three basic things that anyhow equips us with:

 ```rust